CCHS-Melbourne/LoliBot/software/ReadMe.md

 - WILL EXIST SOON ...
 [LoliBot microPython software description](documentation/description.md)
 - WILL EXIST SOON ...
 [LoliBot end-to-end examples](documentation/end-to-end.md)

+There is also the [OHMC "LoliBot Software" Presentation](https://www.slideshare.net/geekscape/lca2018-open-hardware-miniconference-lolibot-software).

 # Development (host) computer software installation

 The recommended tools are all written in Python.
 If you are familar with